ocornut/imgui/examples/README.txt

 Please let me know if they don't work with your setup!
 You can probably just import the .cpp files into your own system and figure out the linkage from there.

 opengl_example/
     OpenGL example, using GLFW + fixed pipeline.
     This is simple and should work for all OpenGL enabled applications.
-    Prefer following this example since it is the shortest one!
+    Prefer following this example to learn how ImGui works, because it is the simplest shortest one!

 opengl3_example/
     OpenGL example, using GLFW/GL3W + programmable pipeline.